kitty-catt/bc-full/README.md

 When the script is run, then it will install the pipeline and the foundational databases and load them.

-# Level up the routes from HTTP to HTTPS

-The default routes is are plain text http over tcp, ... so vulnerable to eavesdropping.
-Lets level them up to encrypted routes.

-    bash scripts/https-routes/level-up.sh

 # Build